The CARINTHIA of 1956 was the third of a quartet of new ships built for the Cunard Line and specially designed for the Canadian service

 Abstract of Log for a typical westbound summer crossing from Liverpool to Montreal

 The purser's staff was responsible for all passenger entertainment.
-This was pretty basic with a few games of bingo or a few horse races in the lounge after dinner.
-Bingo needs no explanation, but the horse racing involved moving wooden horses along a canvas track stretched across the dance floor.
+This was pretty basic with a few games of bingo or half a dozen 'horse races' in the lounge after dinner.
+Bingo needs no explanation, but the horse races involved moving wooden horses along a canvas track stretched across the dance floor.
 The horses were moved according to the throw of dice, and one of the lady passengers was asked to shake the dice.
 The lounge steward moved the horses along the track.
 All great fun!

 The CARINTHIA passing under the Quebec Bridge on passage to Montreal